 Prints from microfilm: images will normally be printed onto A3 size paper and may be larger or smaller than the original documents.

-Photographs or transparencies can be supplied in specified dimensions.
-These will normally be required if a copy is for publication.
+Photographs or transparencies: these can be supplied in specified dimensions, which will normally be required if a copy is for publication.
 Orders for photographs, transparencies or images for publication or any other form of commercial exploitation, including website use, must be placed with The National Archives' image library.

-No claims for missing or incorrect copies will be considered after 28 days of despatch.
+No claims for missing or incorrect copies will be considered after 28 days of dispatch.

 If you have any queries regarding these terms and conditions, please contact us.